How to Naturally Ease Eczema

 I ended up making a fragrance-free homemade oatmeal soap to use as his shampoo and body wash so I could be sure he was getting cleaned with something pure and natural.

 I also switched to using soap nuts instead of laundry detergent.
 If you’re looking for a way to wash clothes without added fragrances, learn more about how you can do laundry with soap nuts.
+You can even make a homemade liquid soap nut laundry detergent.

 4. Pat Dry